proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/01_The_Bitcoin_Standard_Workbook.md

 - "The Via Negativa Principle Applied to [Your Domain of Expertise]"

 **Share**:
-Post your essay in the Nobody•Will•Pay project repository, share at BookMark Breakfast, or publish on Medium/Substack.
+Share at book club, or publish on Medium/Substack.

 **Goal**:
 Original thinking.
 Don't just repeat Ammous—extend his ideas into new domains, test them against your own experience, find the limits of his arguments.
 This is how intellectual traditions grow.